 - Encouraging vocations to the priesthood and religious life

-By joining your local council does not mean that you need to sacrifice quality time with your family.
-By volunteering an hour here or an hour there - with your family - can make an enormous difference in your life and in the lives of others.
+But joining your local council does not mean that you need to sacrifice quality time with your family.
+In fact, volunteering an hour here or an hour there with your family can make an enormous impact in your life and in the lives of others.

-If you’re interested in helping those in need in your parish and community, strengthening your parish and your familial relationships, growing in your faith, and gaining exclusive access to top-quality insurance protection for you and your family, then consider joining the Knights of Columbus council associated with your parish.
+If you’re interested in helping those in need in your parish and community, strengthening your parish and familial relationships, growing in your faith, and gaining exclusive access to top-quality insurance protection for you and your family, then joining your local Knights of Columbus council gives you the way to achieve these goals.

 Membership in the Knights of Columbus is open to men 18 years of age or older who are practical (that is, practicing) Catholics in union with the Holy See.
 This means that an applicant or member accepts the teaching authority of the Catholic Church on matters of faith and morals, aspires to live in accord with the precepts of the Catholic Church, and is in good standing in the Catholic Church.